sudheerapte/popcornrelease/README.md

 # Installing popcorn on Linux

+(What is Popcorn?
+See https://github.com/sudheerapte/popcornserver/tree/dev/doc)

-Popcorn itself is just a directory you can place anywhere on your machine.
+Installing Popcorn just creates a directory you can place anywhere on your machine.
 The directory contains all the code it needs except for NodeJS, and makes no references to any other files.
 You can move the whole directory anywhere you want and launch Popcorn.